Bolukan/raspbian-install/Raspbian Installation.md

 * The file is empty and without extension

 **Boot Pi**
-* SSH Login, use putty.exe for Windows or SSH for Linux
+* SSH Login, use putty.exe for Windows or SSH for Linux: ssh pi@192.168.1.x
 * Account: **pi** and password: **raspberry**

 **Update raspbian**